kleberrangel/tigerlinux.github.io/recipes/openstack/ceilometer-tips-and-tricks/RECIPE-ceilometer-tips-and-tricks.md

 Note: Please take a reading in ceilometer documentation to see other usable keys !.

-### What about the metric-samples and queries to specific projects/tenants ??
+### Case 2: What about the metric-samples and queries to specific projects/tenants ??

 If you are not sure about the "samples" supported by an specific resource, you can query ceilometer.
 See the following example: